 “I have worked with C2-Ai for the past seven years, and their insights have shone a light on the quality and safety of patient care that other less sophisticated analyses have not been able to provide”

-We receive patient data from 46 counties and operate in 11.
+We receive patient data from 46 countries and operate in 11.